dizcza/TcpDataViewer/README.md

 # TCP client sensor data Android viewer

-ESP32 or Pi Pico board serves as a TCP server, Android - as a TCP client.

-F.i., a server streams binary data - magnetic field - and Android displays it.
+F.i., ESP32 or Pi Pico board serves as a TCP server, Android - as a TCP client.
+The server streams binary data - magnetic field - and Android displays it.

 To be as simple as possible, it's assumed that the input binary stream is a 1-dimensional stream of raw data points (see "Supported binary data types" below).
 The value of received data points is displayed on the Y axis, and the point counter - on the X axis.